lishtys/ChenMiSiteAutoDeployer/source/portfolio/Surgery_Checklist.md

 # Awards

 - 2018 Nation Innovation Technology Prize in V.A.
-- To be featured at Bench to Bedside Competition On April
+- 2019 Ensign College of Public Health Award at Bench to Bedside with $15,000.

----

-# Media

 ---